mbodm/WAUZ/README.md

 > - To cleanup any existing/old temp folders if app was closed too early in previous session.
 > - Add more log infos (logfile size?) to better reproduce what happened?
 Not meant as "log everything".
 > - But maybe add additional infos when logging an exception (like the selected folders, etc).
+> - Maybe implement option (checkbox) to remove all existing content from Destination-Folder before unzip?
+> - Do users really want/need that?
+(Maybe the above "open in Explorer" option is enough here)